 My first pack was Fishpond’s San Juan Chest Pack.
 It’s a small chest pack (2.95L, 180in3) that has enough room for a small box of flies, forceps, nippers, a spool or two of tippet, and a d-loop on the back of the neck strap to attach a net.
 It’s lightweight and allows you to spend a couple hours on the water with a minimal amount of gear.
 I also own the Orvis Safe Passage Chip Pack.
 It’s a larger chest pack (5.11L, 312in3 ).
 This pack allows me to carry all the gear from the Fishpond pack, as well as another fly box or two (depending on size).
 I also attach a tippet holder to the side of the pack to hold a wide variety of tippets.
 This setup allows me to carry all the gear I need for dry fly fishing and nymphing while out on the local tailwaters.
 Both packs have attachment points on the pack for zingers and other gear clips, which is nice for items I want to access quickly.
 I can also extend the neck strap, on both packs, so that the pack hangs at my side, out of the way.
 This is great for when I am actively fishing and don’t expect to make adjustments to my fly fishing setup anytime soon.

 But what about you?
-What type of pack should you buy and what features should your fishing pack have?
-That all depends on how you, the angler, fishes and how much gear is needed.
+What is the best fly fishing pack for you and what features should your fishing pack have?
+That all depends on how you—the angler—fish, and how much gear is needed.
 Is one style of pack better than the other?
 No. It’s a personal decision based on how you want to store your fishing gear and the even type of fishing trip.
 Let’s go over what to look for in a fly fishing pack and take a look at each type of fishing pack as well as my preferred pack in that style.

 What to Look for in a Fly Fishing Pack